-The English Education program seeks to develop perceptive and critical thinking abilities through the study of literature and the English language and to furnish creative and researched methods of writing to express these insights.
+The English Education program seeks to develop perceptive and critical thinking abilities through the study of literature and the English language and to provide creative and researched methods of writing to express these insights.
 Students interested in teaching English and literature will leave furnished with a versatile communication skill set necessary to be successful in secondary education settings.

 Examples of courses in this major: